lfph/foundation/weekly-update.md

 ## March 25, 2022

+:strawberry:For #tac:
+Main update: the TAC is looking for people to present at upcoming meetings, either about their own projects, cool opensource in healthcare, new project ideas, or problems in healthcare they see!
+Please reach out to me at adamf@vmware.com to discuss presentation slots.
+Usually they are 20 mins, followed by 10 mins Q&A.

+:blossom:F️or LFPH:
+We are excited to announce that LFPH has completed Memorandums of Understanding (MOUs) with the Michigan Health Information Network (MiHIN) and Digital Twin Consortium (DTC).
+University of Texas, University of Rochester and Florida State University will also be joining in a new Academic Medical Center consortium to address digital health equity.
+Jim St. Clair (executive director) attended HLTH VIVE on March 6-9 and HIMSS on March 14-18.
+He presented on Digital Twins in healthcare, eConsent, health equity in communities, and cybersecurity.

+:bouquet:The rest of the community is quietly working away on their projects.
+More next week!

+## March 18, 2022

 :sunrise_over_mountains: For #tac:
 Main update: A presentation this week around an idea for a "k8s for healthcare" project.
 There was good discussion on this and the TAC would like to hear from people/PHA/ISVs/projects that are targeting Kubernetes in healthcare.
 Be sure to follow up on the #tac channel